kdave/btrfs-progs/Documentation/Feature-by-version.rst

 4.14 - improved degraded mount
         Allow degraded mount based on the chunk constraints, not device number constraints.
-Eg. when one device is missing but the remaining one holds all *single* chunks.
+E.g. when one device is missing but the remaining one holds all *single* chunks.

 4.14 - *deprecated user transaction ioctl*